akmtaiwansoftware/docs/reference/ui/advanced-device-connectivity/README.md

 # Content

 The *Content* page serves as a file store that your devices can access and utilize through the API.
 Click “+ NEW CONTENT” and follow the prompts to upload your files.
+Each content item has an ID, a MIME type, a size (in bytes), and a timestamp.
+Devices may list available content, get content info, and download content using the [HTTP Device API](/reference/products/device-api/http/).

 ![Content](assets/content.png)

+There is no restriction as to the kind of content that can be made available to devices.
+Files can contain anything from audio/video content to config data, but the typical use case is to store firmware updates.
+For content that gets updated over time, such as with new firmware versions, it is recommended to include in the ID some kind of version tag.
+Whether this approach is taken or the content is updated in place and a timestamp is used to differentiate, devices will need a means to know which version they are at.
+Exosite recommends storing this information in a [Resource](#resources).
+Additionally, if the resource is cloud-modifiable, the device can be notified when new firmware is available.

+**Note:** Content items must be less than 64 MB in size.

 # Settings